VRizzati/Engineering-Spotify/README.md

 ---

+The app was deployed on Streamlit and is available [here](https://share.streamlit.io/vrizzati/engineering-spotify/main/play_something.py).

+---

 How to navigate this repo:
 - proposal_spotify.pdf: my initial proposal for an image classification project
 - mvp_spotify.pdf: mvp presented two days before the final project submission